oeo/traqq/readme.md

-`traqq` is a work-in-progress event processing system that transforms json events into optimized redis commands for real-time analytics. it provides a flexible configuration system for mapping event properties into different types of redis metrics, enabling complex queries that would otherwise be difficult to achieve without aggregating events or performing multiple queries and post-processing.
+`traqq` is a work-in-progress event processing system that transforms json events into optimized redis commands for real-time analytics. it provides a flexible configuration system for mapping event properties into different lists of redis commands, enabling complex queries that would otherwise be difficult to achieve without aggregating events or performing multiple queries and post-processing.

+eventually, it will also serve as a query interface for the stored data and be exposed via an http api as well as a wasm module for use as a native library in other projects.

+it essentially serves as a redis command generator.. or a really funky database indexing system if you want to think of it that way.

 ## overview

-traqq takes json events and maps them to various redis data structures based on your configuration. it supports:
+traqq takes flat json event objects and transforms them to various redis data commands that will track different types of metrics based on your configuration. it supports:

-- bitmap metrics for unique counting
+- bitmap metrics for unique value tracking
-- counter metrics for aggregations
+- counter metrics for occurence tracking
-- value-based metrics for numerical aggregations
+- value-based metrics for tracking sums, counts, and other aggregations

-- automatic time-based bucketing (hourly and daily)
+it supports compound keys for tracking combinations of event properties and for aggregating numerical values. pretty much everything is configurable, including the maximum field length, value length, and the maximum number of metrics generated from a single event. it also supports configurable limits for the number of compound fields in a key and if you want to track metrics at an hourly granularity or just daily.

+## performance

+traqq is designed for high-performance event processing:

+- processes 40,000+ events/second on a single thread
+- supports concurrent processing across multiple threads
+- memory efficient (~6.7mb for 5000 events)
+- scales well with event complexity

 ### example event
 ```bash